cheind/py-gaussian-process/Readme.md

 ![](etc/iprior_1.png)

-`prior.py` samples n-functions from a GP prior using an SE kernel.
+`prior.py` samples n-functions from a GP prior using a SE kernel.

 ![](etc/iprior_3.png)

-`posterior.py` uses a Gaussian Process to fit data and visualizes the predicted mean as well as the 95% confidence interval.
+`posterior.py` uses a Gaussian Process to fit data.
+It visualizes the predicted mean as well as the 95% confidence interval.

 ![](etc/posterior_1.png)
 ![](etc/posterior_2.png)